The Measurement & Statistics certificate will prepare you to become proficient in educational measurement and applied statistics methods.

 Plus any three of the following courses:

 EDF 5435: Theory of scaling and equating (3 hours)

 EDF 5448: Scale and instrument development (3 hours)

-EDF 6937: Advanced topics (3 hours, could be repeated; e.g., HLM, Meta-analysis, Advanced SEM, Categorical data analysis, Bayesian Networks, and others upon approval)
+EDF 6937: Advanced topics (3 hours could be repeated; e.g., Survey Research, Introduction of Categorical Data Analysis, Longitudinal Data Analysis, Advanced SEM, and others upon approval)